wragge/dfat-documents-web/_volumes/volume-8-1945/116-evatt-to-makin.md

 _

-_ [AA : A3195, 1945, FOLDER, INWARDS FROM AUSTRALIAN DELEGATION SAN_
+ _[AA : A3195, 1945, FOLDER, INWARDS FROM AUSTRALIAN DELEGATION SAN FRANCISCO (AND LONDON), I.19885]_